-According to a study conducted by the HSE, “The safety culture of an organisation is the product of individual and group values, attitudes, perceptions, competencies, and patterns of behaviour that determine the commitment to, and the style and proficiency of, an organisation’s health and safety management”.
+According to a study conducted by the HSE, “The safety culture of an organization is the product of individual and group values, attitudes, perceptions, competencies, and patterns of behavior that determine the commitment to, and the style and proficiency of, an organizations health and safety management”.

 In simpler terms, safety culture can primarily be referred to as the way things are done in your workplace.

-Changing the safety culture of an organisation can be difficult and is not a simple task.
+Changing the safety culture of an organization can be difficult and is not a simple task.
 However, safety culture stands as a pillar in your overall health and safety programme and is vital for the success of all health and safety related achievements.
-To do so, steps must be put in place to alter the attitudes, behaviours and norms of the organisation’s employees.
+To do so, steps must be put in place to alter the attitudes, behaviors and norms of the organization's employees.

 Communication across all levels can aid the transition to a safer workplace culture.
 A great way to increase safety communication is to hold regular safety talks on topical and relevant safety news in your industry.
 Real-life examples of the consequence of poor safety culture can often catch the attention of some.
 Making your company safety policy readily available to your employees, can help with the implementation of expectations and best practices when it comes to the completion of safe work.

 Lead by exampleIt is paramount that you lead by example; following all safety policies will engage your employees and encourage them to do the same.
 If management are willing to commit to safety, employees will follow suit.
 Employee buy-in is crucial to have a positive safety culture.
 Implement a clear accountability process can aid a positive safety culture.
 By having responsible persons for health and safety procedures can help with accountability and promote the metrics of leading by example.
 An example of this would be the capabilities of dealing with a crisis and learning from them through strong safety culture.